Maahygrah/web3-onchain-log/README.md

 * **Sticky Engagement Architecture:** A framework built to drive platform stickiness by mapping product milestones directly to interactive incentives, ensuring users return daily rather than churning after a single transaction.

 * **Market Inefficiency (Displacement):** A severe structural imbalance created when aggressive institutional buying or selling forces price rapidly through multiple levels, leaving behind an unfilled Fair Value Gap (FVG) that the market will naturally seek to rebalance later.
+* **Prudent** (adjective): Acting with or showing care and thought for the future. *Example:* "It is prudent for an on-chain community moderator to cross-verify smart contract deployment addresses before pinning public announcements."